prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

-This update fixes documentation issues causing the package to fail R-devel checks on CRAN.
+This update pre-emptively fixes compatibility issues with the upcoming new version of the tibble R package.

 Cheers,